 Overall we found the practice to be maintained to a high standard.
 We found arrangements were in place to protect the safety and well-being of staff working at, and people visiting the practice.
-The outside of the building appeared to be well maintained and clean.
-Inside, the building was light, tidy and spacious.
+The practice was spread over two buildings across a road; however efforts were made to ensure patients regularly attended the same site to minimise the need for patients to cross the road.
+The outside of the buildings appeared to be well maintained and clean.
+Inside, the buildings were light, tidy and spacious.

-We saw there were a number of comprehensive policies in the relating to the fitness of the premises.
+We saw there were a number of comprehensive policies relating to the fitness of the premises.
 These included a health and safety policy and risk management policy and emergency contingency policy.
 Policies and risk assessments were readily available to all staff and noted at team meetings.
 There was a sufficient environmental risk assessment in place to help protect both staff and patients.

-We saw fire extinguishers were available at various locations around the building, and we noted that servicing had been carried out in the last twelve months.
+We saw fire extinguishers were available at various locations around the buildings, and we noted that servicing had been carried out in the last twelve months.
 The practice had a fire safety risk assessment in place as well as a fire policy.
-All staff had received appropriate fire training.
+All staff had received appropriate fire training, however as is recommended in the risk assessment, regular fire drills were not undertaken.
+We recommended that these are conducted regularly.